SandoghdarLab/PiSCAT/docs/Tutorial3/Tutorial3.md

 ## Histogram of the protein contrasts
-In the following cell, the distribution of the contrasts of the proteins (dark, bright and total) which were previuosly estimated using [three different methods of fitting, peak and prominence](https://piscat.readthedocs.io/en/latest/Tutorial3/Tutorial3.html#estimation-of-the-protein-contrast) are visualized in the histograms using the ([PlotProteinHistogram](https://piscat.readthedocs.io/en/latest/code_reference.html#piscat.Analysis.PlotProteinHistogram)) module.
+In the following cell, the distribution of the contrasts of the proteins (dark, bright and total) which were previously estimated using [three different methods of fitting, peak and prominence](https://piscat.readthedocs.io/en/latest/Tutorial3/Tutorial3.html#estimation-of-the-protein-contrast) are visualized in the histograms using the ([PlotProteinHistogram](https://piscat.readthedocs.io/en/latest/code_reference.html#piscat.Analysis.PlotProteinHistogram)) module.
 Here, we employ the Gaussian Mixture Model (GMM) as a well-established method for identifying the modes or components in a population as well as their features [[2]](https://www.annualreviews.org/doi/abs/10.1146/annurev-statistics-031017-100325).